Yeshiva Beth Yehudah: History

 Circa 1990 the school began leasing the former B’nai Moshe School for Girls site, which had been acquired by United Jewish Charities; the B'nai Moshe School relocated to West Bloomfield Township in that year.

-In late 1991 the Jewish Federation of Metropolitan Detroit agreed to purchase the Bnei Moshe Synagogue in Oak Park for the benefit of Yeshiva's girls' school.
-The Beth Jacob school moved to the newly renovated Bnei Moshe Synagogue in Oak Park directed and led by Rabbi Bunny Freedman, who was responsible for fundraising and coordination of the move.
+In late 1991, the Jewish Federation of Metropolitan Detroit agreed to purchase the B'nei Moshe Synagogue in Oak Park for the benefit of Yeshiva's girls' school.
+The Beth Jacob school moved to the newly renovated B'nei Moshe Synagogue in Oak Park directed and led by Rabbi Bunny Freedman, who was responsible for fundraising and coordination of the move.

 In 1993, Freedman left the yeshiva and Rabbi Eli Mayerfeld was named Executive Director.
 He served for 22 years and oversaw the growth of Beth Yehudah from a 400-student day school (pre-K–12), to a full-service educational institution for more than 850 children and 2,500 adults of the broader Detroit Jewish community.
 A large portion of Mayerfeld's success is attributed to the great fundraising achievements of businessman Rabbi Binyomin Adler, who was hired in 2001 to propel the yeshiva's base.

 In the eleven years after 1993, the Oak Park building underwent three expansions: the addition of the Abner Wolf High School wing, the Hannah Karbal educational wing, and the Meer Family Gymnasium.

 In 1993, the boys' facility in Southfield was refurbished and expanded to include a new office complex and gymnasium.
 The building was renamed in honor of Milton and Lois Shiffman.

 In 1994, Rabbi Avraham Cohen was appointed Dean of Yeshiva Beth Yehudah and Rabbi Nathaniel Lauer was named Educational Director of the Beth Jacob School for Girls.

-In 1999, Cohen became Director of the Partners in Torah Adult Education Program and Rabbi Avrohom Fishman were appointed Principal of the Boys' School and Dean of Yeshiva Beth Yehudah.
+In 1999, Cohen became Director of the Partners in Torah Adult Education Program and Rabbi Avrohom Fishman were appointed principal of the Boys' School and dean of Yeshiva Beth Yehudah.
 Also in 1999, the yeshiva broke ground on the Meer Early Childhood Center, a freestanding licensed daycare facility for the yeshiva's preschool classes.
 It served over 150 three-, four- and five-year-olds with a preschool program.

-In 2010, after the death of Rabbi Fishman, Rabbi Yitzchok Grossbard was named Dean of the institution overseeing all divisions of the yeshiva and Beth Jacob.
-Rabbi Zev Poss was named Principal of the Beth Jacob and Rabbi Aryeh Cohen was named Principal of the boys' division.
+In 2010, after the death of Fishman, Rabbi Yitzchok Grossbard was named dean of the institution overseeing all divisions of the yeshiva and Beth Jacob.
+Rabbi Zev Poss was named principal of the Beth Jacob and Rabbi Aryeh Cohen was named Principal of the boys' division.

-In 2012, Rabbi Bentzy Schechter was named Director of Partners Detroit overseeing the famed Tuesday night chavrusa learning program and hundreds of other activities.
+In 2012, Rabbi Bentzy Schechter was named director of Partners Detroit overseeing the chavrusa learning program and hundreds of other activities.

-The school began construction on a girls' K-8 facility in Oak Park in the former B'nai Moshe site in 2018.
+The school began construction on a girls' K–8 facility in Oak Park in the former B'nai Moshe site in 2018.